jparker15/agile-sprint/README.md

 require doteven.config()
 accessing process.env. object
-How to Connect to MongoDB in app.js
+How to Connect to MongoDB in app.js(
+    mongoose.connect
+    mongoose.connection.on
+)
 How to use app.listen
+how to create a Mongo Model
+encrypting users passwords/ validating a email